Columbus Elopement and Wandering Lawyers

 Contact a Nursing Home Neglect Attorney

 When facilities fail to implement measures to keep patients safe, they may be responsible for the resulting injuries.
 Under federal law, nursing homes and care facilities are obligated to provide substantial care for residents.
-If your loved one was injured due to a care facility’s negligence, call the attorneys at Rinehardt Law Firm today by calling (419) 529-2020 or online for a consultation.
+If your loved one was injured due to a care facility’s negligence, call the attorneys at Rinehardt Injury Attorneys today by calling (419) 529-2020 or online for a consultation.